Kinto/kinto/cliquet_docs/api/timestamps.rst

 In order to replicate the timestamps when importing existing records, it is possible to force the last modified values.

-When a timestamp is specified, it should be strictly greater than the current collection timestamp.

-It will be ignored if:

-* it is less than the current collection timestamp;
-* it is less or equal than previously existing record timestamp (in case of replacement or modification).
+When a record is created (via POST or PUT), the specified timestamp becomes the new collection timestamp if it is in the future (i.e. greater than current one).
+If it is in the past, the record is created with the timestamp in the past but the collection timestamp is bumped into the future as usual.

+When a record is replaced, modified or deleted, if the specified timestamp is less or equal than the existing record, the value is simply ignored and the timestamp is bumped into the future as usual.

 See :ref:`the resource endpoints documentation <resource-endpoints>`.